Farzam1372/AI-Chatbot/README.md

 # AI-Chatbot

-Chat With Your PDF_Bot
-Chat With Your PDF_Bot is a conversational AI chatbot designed to interact with users based on the content of PDF documents.
+Chat With Your chatbot is a conversational AI chatbot designed to interact with users based on the content of PDF documents.
 Using the langchain library and OpenAI's GPT-3.5-turbo model, this application processes PDF files and answers questions about their content.

 # Features
 PDF Upload: Easily upload PDF files to be processed.